Updated: Apr 14

-My preeclampsia didn’t show up with all the typical symptoms of high blood pressure, high protein in the urine, and swelling.
+My preeclampsia didn’t show up with all the typical symptoms of high blood pressure, increased protein in the urine, and swelling.
 Well, I did have swelling - lots of it.
 But initially, it just showed up as gaining weight.

-My OB/GYN did all the usual testing, and it came back “normal.”
+My OB/GYN did all the routine testing, and it came back “normal.”
 She advised me to “Watch my weight gain and exercise more.”
 At the time, I was a third-year resident working 80+ hours a week, so my response was, “My life is exercise.”
 I felt like I was on a treadmill that never turned off.

 I remember my last day of work before I delivered.
 I was so exhausted.
 I was 60lbs heavier than before pregnancy, and my feet were so swollen I had to buy all new shoes.
 Yet, I pushed through and waddled into work, still excited to treat my patients on the respiratory unit.